 “A formula that has been successful for us is basing our buffer system design on volumetric control using highly precise industrial (hygienic) metering pumps that have been in use for decades.
 We innovated on this proven technology by adding digital control to the pumps, adding a proprietary hydraulic design based on a model validated in cooperation with a university engineering team.
 We also developed an operator control platform that is flexible and familiar to GMP [good manufacturing practice] production environments,” Gach remarks.

 The company has also incorporated buffer dilution in-line capability into its chromatography systems.
 This consolidation of chromatography and buffer in-line dilution reduces two independent systems to a single platform, further saving space and increasing flexibility into the manufacturing environment,” says Gach.

-GE Healthcare Life Sciences has offered a large-scale chromatography system for nearly 15 years that has the ability to perform two-pump ILD.
+Cytiva has offered a large-scale chromatography system for nearly 15 years that has the ability to perform two-pump ILD.
 According to Vermunt, this platform is modular and configurable, providing customers with the ability to select the features most advantageous to their processes and manufacturing strategies.
 For example, a modified system with a three-pump ILD functionality is fairly common.
 She also notes that the system’s usability and life span can be extended through post-delivery upgrades.

 Logical next steps